vanderpatrick/SkateGram/README.md

  ![navigation bar image](/static/images/test-post-creation-pass.png)

  - Delete
-    - The navigation bar is featured on all HTML pages using the extend method from Django.
+    - the user is also allowd to delete his posts in a dinamic way where all tables related to that post is also deleted(likes/comments
     - Before

  ![navigation bar image](/static/images/deleting.png)